Cocoa Powder Product Comparison Chart

 Published: October 11, 2025

-The image on this page is a comparative chart of toxicant levels found in the five different cocoa powder / cacao powder products that we have tested and reported on to date.
-Below are links to the articles with lab reports for each of the products noted in the chart.
-In this chart the products are arranged in order of Cadmium level, ascending.
-Cadmium is a known carcinogen (Cadmium exposure has been confirmed to be causally linked to cancer).
+The image on this page shows a comparative chart of toxicant levels found in the five different cocoa or cacao powder products we have tested and reported on to date.
+Below, you’ll find links to the articles containing lab reports for each of the products noted in the chart.
+The products in this chart are arranged in ascending order based on their Cadmium levels.
+Cadmium is a known carcinogen, with exposure confirmed as being causally linked to cancer.

-- While no level of Cadmium is safe for consumption (there is not a minimum acceptable level of exposure for Cadmium, it is not an essential trace nutrient in any way, shape or form) the medical and scientific community advised (in 2021) that products consumed by children should not test positive for more than 4 parts per billion (4 ppb) Cadmium.
+- While no level of Cadmium is safe for consumption (there is not a minimum acceptable level of exposure for Cadmium, as it is not an essential trace nutrient in any way, shape, or form), the medical and scientific community advised (in 2021) that products consumed by children should not test positive for more than 4 parts per billion (4 ppb) Cadmium.

 - Navitas Unsweetened Organic Cacao Powder